The Shape of Emptiness

 Near the edge of the ocean floats a great ship.

-“Where will we go, Shilann?” asks the woman, with desperation in her voice.
+“Will the ships be ready in time, Shilann?” asks the woman, with desperation in her voice.

-The man and woman separate, and the man enters a large building.
+The man and woman separate, and he enters a large building, riding something like an elevator to the top floor.

-“Is that the artifact, commander?” asks Shilann.
+“Is that the artifact?” asks Shilann.

 “Why aren’t the energy priests still trying to open it?”

-“Maybe we could defeat the Fiklow, if we knew how to use it!”
+“We could defeat the Fiklow, if we knew how to use it!”

 “The priests have no idea how to open it,” says the commander, rising from his seat.

-“Twelve years, and all they can say is that this box is a link to limitless energy.”
+Twelve years, and all they can say is that this box is a link to limitless energy.”

-“But they said that twelve years ago too, when I found it deep in the ruins at Gunal,” says Shilann.
+“They said that twelve years ago too, when I found it deep in the ruins at Gunal,” says Shilann.

-This is our last system.
+“This is our last system.
 We’re almost extinct, and the priests still want us to keep this box?!”

-“Commander, tell me what we have gained through this war?” asks Shilann.
+“Tell me what we have gained through this war?” asks Shilann.

-“Don’t be naive.
-You don’t really believe what the Fiklow say?”
+“You don’t really believe what the Fiklow say?”

 “Even if it’s true that this artifact is a remnant from their ancestors, Gunal is one of our old places.”

-“And they want to kill us before we discover how to use it!”
+“The Fiklow know that the box is a weapon,” says the commander, “and they want to kill us before we discover how to use it!”

-“The war is lost, commander,” says Shilann.
+“The war is lost, Commander,” says Shilann.

 “The only question now is whether we can escape to a place where they can’t follow.”